Coisotropic Hofer-Zehnder capacities and non-squeezing for relative embeddings

 In this paper, we study a notion of a capacity relative to a coisotropic submanifold, which we call a coisotropic capacity.
-In a heuristic sense, if a symplectic capacity measures the 'width' of a symplectic manifold, our coisotropic capacity similarly measures the symplectic 'size' of a coisotropic embedding inside an ambient symplectic manifold.
-After discussing the general notions, we define a new capacity relative to a coistropic submaifold via Hamiltonian dynamics on the ambient symplectic manifold in a manner analogous to the definition of the Hofer-Zehnder capacity \cite{Hofer_Zehnder_1994}.
-Our proof is obtained as a modification of their variational proof.
-The main innovations in the proof are to consider a function space better suited to the relative problem, which also requires us to consider a different extension of the Hamiltonian.
-Our extension introduces some new subtleties to the argument, which we emphasize in our discussion.
+In a heuristic sense, if a symplectic capacity measures the `width' of a symplectic manifold, a coisotropic capacity similarly measures the symplectic `size' of a coisotropic embedding inside an ambient symplectic manifold.
+We construct a family of such capacities, analogous to the Hofer-Zehnder capacity, indexed by a suitable equivalence relation on the coisotropic submanifolds.